Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 God's glory!
 Mortal flesh cannot clean up messes left by mortal flesh.
 History, even church history, proves it.
 The

-God's life and governance is not a system because God's Son is not a system.
-He is Life itself and the full
+life and governance is not a system because God's Son is not a system.
+He is life itself and the full embodiment of

 Now, many might agree with the above but would disagree over the how and when.
 It would take considerable

-that separates all of them is how one views the resurrection and transfiguration.
+separates all of them is how one views the resurrection and transfiguration.
 Is it past?
-Is it progressively
+Is it progressively ongoing?

-ongoing?
 Is it future?
 Is it spiritual, physical, or both?
 Is it an event?
-Is it something we ease on into as we get
+Is it something we ease on into as we get more revelation

-more revelation and become more like Jesus?
-Is it so mystical that some have already arrived as full-fledged sons
+and become more like Jesus?
+Is it so mystical that some have already arrived as full-fledged sons of the kingdom

-saying the resurrection had already taken place (2 Timothy 2:17-18).
-As a former Pharisee, Paul believed in a
+the resurrection had already taken place (2 Timothy 2:17-18).
+As a former Pharisee, Paul believed in a literal, bodily

-literal, bodily resurrection, and this great hope did not change after Jesus broke into his life (Romans 8:23;
+resurrection, and this great hope did not change after Jesus broke into his life (Romans 8:23; Philippians 3:11).
+Paul

-each in their own order.
+in their own order.
 This mortal must put on immortality (vs. 53)!
-Paul even quoted the same verse
+Paul even quoted the same verse previously cited

 from Isaiah: If the dead are not raised, let us eat and drink, for tomorrow we die (vs. 32).
 Perhaps, this is why so